Spacial/csstuff/README.md

 * [litetree](https://github.com/aergoio/litetree): SQLite with Branches
 * [lmdb-embeddings](https://github.com/ThoughtRiver/lmdb-embeddings): Fast word vectors with little memory usage in Python
 * [litetree](https://github.com/aergoio/litetree): SQLite with Branches
+* [quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet): A quick reminder of all SQL queries and examples on how to use them.

 ## Networks